cfpb/grasshopper/README.md

 Once installed, from the project directory run the following:

 ```
-sbt
+$ sbt
+> ~re-start
 ```

-From the sbt prompt, type `re-start` to fork a JVM and start the geocoding service.
+This will fork a JVM and start the geocoding service.
 Currently the addresspoints project will expose a REST API to resolve addresses to locations in GeoJSON.

 ## How to test the software